aalto-intelligent-robotics/Hydra-Stretch/README.md

 # hydra_stretch

-ROS package with the necessary configurations to run [Hydra](https://github.com/MIT-SPARK/Hydra) on Hello Stretch 2.
-Requires [Hydra](https://github.com/MIT-SPARK/Hydra) to work.
+ROS package with the necessary configurations to run [Hydra](https://github.com/aalto-intelligent-robotics/Hydra) on Hello Stretch 2.
+Requires our modified version of [Hydra](https://github.com/aalto-intelligent-robotics/Hydra) to work.
+This repository supports our work, [REACT](https://github.com/aalto-intelligent-robotics/REACT).

-(to be updated)
+Follow the instructions [here](https://github.com/aalto-intelligent-robotics/REACT?tab=readme-ov-file#-building-react) to get started with REACT.